Transmit site and preliminary receive site for the Arctic Over-the-Horizon Radar Program in Southern Ontario

 DND will conduct several environmental and site studies at both sites, including:

-- an environmental site assessment to determine whether the sites contain any existing soil and groundwater contamination,
+- an environmental site assessment to determine whether the sites contain any existing soil and groundwater contamination

-- an assessment of the watercourse and wetlands within or in proximity to the program area that may be impacted by the program,
+- an assessment of the watercourse and wetlands within or in proximity to the program area that may be impacted by the program

-- an archaeological assessment of the area.
+- an archaeological assessment of the areas

 Once these studies are done, an environmental effects determination will be completed under the Impact Assessment Act (IAA) to support the program's ongoing design and specifications.
 This determination identifies potential adverse environmental impacts and identifies mitigation measures to be implemented to minimize the potential adverse effects.